 - Make Me Wanna Shout: He can amplify the loudness of his own voice.
 When he was born, his cries ruptured the eardrums of his parents and the doctors.
 He also has a directional speaker mounted on his neck to control where his sound wave attacks go.

 - The Narrator: Downplayed, but in the anime, he's the one who provides the voiceover explaining how the other characters' Quirks work.
 Concerning his Quirk, it's Aizawa who provides the voiceover.

 - No Indoor Voice: His Quirk is all about being loudmouthed, and he's a career DJ who thrives on being loud and lively.
 Except it doesn't translate well to the teaching atmosphere when he's irreverently loud for the occasion.

-- Red Oni, Blue Oni: The hot-blooded red to Eraserhead's cool-headed blue.
+- Red Oni, Blue Oni: The hot-blooded red to Aizawa's cool-headed blue.

 - Weaksauce Weakness: Bugs turn out to be a major weakness for him as he can't blow them away with his Quirk because sound can't travel underground, allowing burrowing bugs to sneak up on him.

 - Why Did It Have to Be Snakes?: He's deathly afraid of bugs.
-This is exploited by Jirou and Kouda when they are pitted against him for the finals.
+This is exploited by Jiro and Kouda when they are pitted against him during their final exam.